Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Then `cbv_grid.htm`_ includes actual client-side implementation of ``App.ko.Grid`` from `ko_grid.js`_.
 The script is not so small, and grids are not always displayed at each Django page, so it is not included in `base_min.htm`_ ``bottom_scripts`` block by default to make total pages traffic lower.
-However, it's size is well-justified knowing that it is loaded just once for all grids of the side.
+However, it's size is well-justified knowing that it is loaded just once for all grids of the site.
 Usually it's cached at client-side by browser, and reduces quite a lot of HTTP traffic for grid pagination and grid actions.

 .. highlight:: jinja